snok/drf-openapi-tester/docs/configuration.rst

 CASE_TESTER
 ~~~~~~~~~~~

+The case tester function lets you add case-checking as an extra dimension to your response validation.
+The idea is that
+most APIs should have a standard.

-The callable passed for this input decide the naming standard you wish to enforce for your documentation.
+The callable passed for this input decides the naming standard you wish to enforce for your documentation.

 There are currently four supported options: